 Many of the international schools in Lagos are located just east of the city centre in Eti-Osa.
 The neighbourhoods of Ikoyi and Maroko have a high number of schools.
 The rest are mostly located throughout Lagos mainland and Apapa - look out for towns such as Maryland, Ikeja, and Animashawun during your school search.

 The Council of British International Schools and the Association of International Schools in Africa are the two most reputable authorities to look out for when considering an international school’s accreditations.
 Native English-speaking teachers are common in most schools that teach an English-speaking curriculum.
 Extracurricular activities are usually offered and include everything from music and drama to sports of all kinds.

-Below, we have compiled our top 10 international schools in Lagos.
-However, there are another 29 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Lagos according to our users.
+However, there are another 30 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Lagos based on your requirements.